 The bottom of the valley is quite marshy so we avoided the worst parts.

 The Phobjikha Valley is a conservation area because of the Black necked cranes flying in from Tibet and China for the winter.
 This is an endangered species and a research facility and information centre has been set up.
 This is worth having a look into.
 There are large informative displays in English and also a video to watch.

 Apparently this is it, in this valley.
 If you have a couple of more days to spend, go for more hikes and even treks into the mountains.
 It is a wonderful valley.

 Just for the record: I stayed my night in the Dewachen Hotel and it was alright.
-I was happy there was no TV, less happy with no Wifi and several power outages – but overall it was a pleasant experience in what looked like a monastery, at least in terms of architecture.
-I can recommend the hotel, but it doesn’t really matter as you are more or less obliged to follow the preferences of your tour agency when travelling in Bhutan.
+I was happy there was no TV, less happy with no Wifi and several power outages.
+Overall it was a pleasant experience in what looked like a monastery, at least in terms of architecture.
+I can recommend the hotel, however, it doesn’t really matter.
+You are obliged to follow the preferences of your tour agency you travel in Bhutan.
 My guide and driver were put up in a dormitory building down the road.

 The map below shows the places I visited and the roads I travelled during my week in Bhutan.
 You may expand the map into another tab or window, or zoom in and out here and now.

 This series from Bhutan consists of the following chapters: